Top 10 Environmental Crises

 8Air Pollution

-Air Pollution: Air pollution—primarily from vehicles, industry, power plants, and biomass burning—kills an estimated 7 million people annually, per WHO.
-Fine particulate matter (PM2.5) and ground-level ozone cause respiratory and cardiovascular diseases, stroke, and ...
+Air pollution—primarily from vehicles, industry, power plants, and biomass burning—kills an estimated 7 million people annually, per WHO.
+Fine particulate matter (PM2.5) and ground-level ozone cause respiratory and cardiovascular diseases, stroke, and cancer.
+In cities ...
 Show More

 + Comment+ Vote ( 1 )